data-skeptic/openhouseproject.co/contrib.md

 ### Contributing

-If you'd like to participate, please email kyle@dataskeptic.com and ask to join our Slack channel.

-**Join us for a live chat discussion of the project every Tuesday at 6:30pm PST in the Data Skeptic Slack channel.**

 The first step is to drop by our Slack channel and introduce yourself!
+You can sign up at [https://dataskeptic.com/contact-us](https://dataskeptic.com/contact-us).
 Tell us about who you are and what your interest in the project is.
+If you'd like to develop a new skill, we're happy to help provide some training.

-Open tasks you can volunteer for can be found on our waffle.io boards for the
+Open technical low(ish) hanging fruit can be found [here](https://waffle.io/data-skeptic/home-data-gallery)

-<a href="https://waffle.io/data-skeptic/home-data-api">API</a> and the
-<a href="https://waffle.io/data-skeptic/home-data-gallery">Interactive tool</a>.
-If you're not looking to contribute technical skills but still want to help out, check out our list of
-<a href="https://trello.com/b/QPhASWc9/openhouse-non-technical-tasks">non-technical volunteer tasks</a>.
+Our tasks related to product management, graphic design, and engineering leadership can be found [here](https://trello.com/b/KsxRcumo/openhouse-roadmap-choices).

 <script type="text/javascript" src="http://code.jquery.com/jquery-1.7.2.min.js"></script>
 <script>